 *Values are also the final allocation

-Directly implementing the final WLAs would be impractical, costly, and not aligned with the monitoring requirements in this General Permit.
+Directly implementing the final waste load allocations would be impractical, costly, and not aligned with the monitoring requirements in this General Permit.
 As mentioned above, this TMDL associates bed toxicity with discharges of metals, OC pesticides, PAHs, and PCBs bound to sediment particulates.
 Therefore, the following will address this TMDL:

 a) Comply with the site-specific erosion and sediment control, and post-construction requirements in this General Permit.